Activities on Bali & Things to Do

-A number of PADI certified companies offer diving tours (no spear fishing in Bali) with experienced guides and equipment from one day to several days.
-The best Bali diving sites (some with ship wrecks) are along Bali’s East cost near Candi Dasa, Amed and Tulamben and near Nusa Penida.
-Here is a complete lists of the major dive spots and dive sites on Bali with information about level, depth, fish to see, etc. .
+Bali and the surrounding Islands (Nusa Lembongan Ceningan and Penida) are world class dive spots.
+Many certified scuba centers offer scuba diving courses and diving tours with experienced guides and equipment from one day to several days.
+The best Bali diving sites (some with ship wrecks) are along Bali’s East cost near Candi Dasa, Amed and Tulamben.

 Paragliding: Located on the Bukit (the hill South of the airport), a well-trained instructor accompanies you on a 20 minute tandem flight over the most spectacular strip of Bali’s coastline.

 White Water Rafting: Several companies offer exciting white water rafting tours (grade 2 to grade 4 rapids) on the Ayung river North-West of Ubud and — during certain times of the year — also on the Unda river North of Klungkung.
 You pass waterfalls and volcanic cliffs, deep sided gorges, tranquil rice terraces and remote villages.
 From morning to afternoon, around 60-80US$ per person including transfers from and to your hotel and lunch.

 Other Organized Adventures: Lake and Sea Kayaking, Jungle Trekking, and Mountain Cycling are arranged by the companies listed above.

 Paintball War Games.